brianmcn/Zelda1RandoTools/doc/use.md

 see which dungeon number and which room in that dungeon you need to return to.
 (Just like most other rooms, left-clicking toggles the completed-ness of the room, so when you purchase a bomb upgrade, you can just left-click the room to un-mark it blue and make its tab-dot disappear.)

+The NPC-with-Hint colors are optional, and off by default, since people rarely play with both 'Book To Understand Old Men' and 'Helpful' hints turned on.
+You can change this setting by checking 'Book for Helpful Hints' in the [Options Menu](#main-om).
+The Bomb-Upgrade colors are always on/available.

 Additionally, if a **Hungry Goriya (meat block)** room is marked in a dungeon, the bait icon appears on the dungeon tab.
 It gets a green checkmark if the room is marked completed: